Roko4/PriOmics/README.md

 # PriOmics
-An implementation for calculating Mixed Graphical models based on the approach by Lee &amp; Hastie (2012).
+An implementation for calculating Mixed Graphical models based on the approach by Lee & Hastie (2012).
 Additionally, prior group knowledge about features can be added to increase model performance.

-Version 1.2 (fixed displaying issues in plot_BIC())
+Version 1.2.2 (added function plot_net_selection() for first order neighborhoods)

-See ?fit_MGM() for a tutorial.
+see ?fit_MGM for tutorial